loseway216/nasa-techport-app/README.md

 ## Features

-- Nuxt.js + tailwindcss
+- Nuxt.js + tailwindcss + Vitest + echarts
-- add data-driven charts analytics
+- data-driven charts analytics
 - parallel data requests and caching optimizations
 - client-side pagination and other reusable components
-- reusable charts rendering hooks
 - responsive design for desktop and mobile
-- unit tests and end-to-end tests
+- tests for components, pages, composables and utils

 ## Setup